 Such exclusion shall be made only after the principal has made an investigation of the alleged conduct or violation and has determined that such exclusion is necessary.
-These rules apply to student conduct during the school year beginning with the first day of fall practice to the final day of school for all students in grades 7-12.
+These rules apply to student conduct during Formatted: Indent: Left: 0.25", Tab stops: Not at 0.5"

+the school year beginning with the first day of fall practice to the final day of school for all students in grades 7-12.